 Orb-weavers may not pose a serious threat to most people, but they can still become a nuisance if there are too many of them on your property.
 Not only can these garden spiders make it difficult to manage your garden if they’re constantly building webs, but like many pests, they have the potential to bite if they’re feeling threatened.

-If you’ve begun noticing a lot of garden spiders hanging around your Wichita property, you shouldn’t ignore the problem.
+If you’ve begun noticing a lot of garden spiders hanging around your property, you shouldn’t ignore the problem.
 The most effective way to handle an orb-weaver infestation is with a professional pest service like Alta Pest Control.
 Not only can our professionals get rid of your orb-weavers (and their webs), but we can also examine your property for other potential pest problems that may be attracting these spiders.
-Contact us today to learn more about our spider control program in Wichita.
+Contact us today to learn more about our spider control program.